Gist of Kurukshetra for the month of May 2018 for your UPSC exam preparation

 - In India, about 234 million tonnes of surplus biomass with a potential of Rs.
 One lakh crores of fossil fuel import replacement have been estimated.

-- Some of the first generation technologies of animals dung (gobar) gas, ethanol from sugars and starch, bio-diesel production and power generation are not competitive due to market forces and availability of better alternative technologies.
+- Some of the first generation technologies of animals dung (gobar) gas, ethanol from sugars and starch, bio-diesel production and power generation are not competitive due to market forces and the availability of better alternative technologies.

 - Tariff rates of generated electricity of Rs.
 7.50 to 8.1 per unit are unviable as compared to Rs.
 2.44 per unit of solar and wind power.